rodrigogarciar1/SpaceDucks/docs/README.md

 | **Disc Space** | 2GB or Higher |
 | **Data Software** | CSV, Excel, or SQLite files (e.g., Microsoft Excel) |

-Table 2.1: Shows the minimum system requirements.
+Table 2.1: The minimum system requirements to use the application.

 ## 2.2 User Interface